Eligibility & Referrals

 - Be treated with consideration, respect and full recognition of your individuality and the need for privacy and dignity

-- Receive an explanation by an appropriate member of the Therapy Team about any therapy that is being proposed, so that you can give informed consent
+- Receive an explanation by an appropriate member of the Therapy Team about any service that is being proposed, so that you can give informed consent

-- Be told the benefits and effects you may have from any therapy you receive
+- Be told the benefits and effects you may have from any service you receive

-- Refuse any therapy if you so wish
+- Refuse any service if you so wish

 - Be given the opportunity to participate in the planning of your therapy sessions

-- Be assured that Therapists who care for you are qualified through education, training and experience to perform the therapies for which they are responsible
+- Be assured that Practitioners who care for you are qualified through education, training and experience to deliver the services for which they are responsible

 - Be informed of all the services provided by Sara Lee Trust